 Obtaining a residence permit via the TUB Visa Service

-Students and visiting scholars to TUB can apply to extend
+Students and visiting scholars to TUB can

-Service of International Student Counseling.
+via the Visa Service of International Student Counseling.

 TU Berlin Visa Service is unable to help with applications for an electronic residence permit (eAT - available since 1.9.2011).
 You will need to contact the Berlin foreigners' registration office (Ausländerbehörde) directly.
 As the process of issuing an eAT is relatively complex, you should apply about eight weeks before the expiry of your residence permit or visa.